yuzhupeng/yuzhupeng/README.md

+[![example](https://img.shields.io/badge/My%20Blog-ResetRan-brightgreen)](https://resetran.top) &ensp;![visitors](https://visitor-badge.laobi.icu/badge?page_id=ranchongzhi.ranchongzhi)

 ### Hi there,I'm yuzhupeng👋

-[![example](https://img.shields.io/badge/My%20Blog-ResetRan-brightgreen)](https://resetran.top) &ensp;![visitors](https://visitor-badge.laobi.icu/badge?page_id=ranchongzhi.ranchongzhi)

-I am an graduate   at [dongguanligongchengshixueyuan University](https://en.xidian.edu.cn/),My major is software engineering.
+I am an software developer in China.

+I aim to be a more pragmatic programmer.
+In my Blog, I will share some posts about life and programming skills.

+If you'd like to communicate with me, you can Email me.

 🌱 **I currently learning:**